AdBank/adbank-token-management-system/DOCUMENT.md

 		This endpoint is to turn on/off the system.
 		If the system is turned off, any APIs won't work.

-2.	/ownerTokenBalance
+*	/ownerTokenBalance
 	Parameters:
 		None

 	Description:
 		This endpoint returns contract owner's token balance

-3.	/userTokenBalance
+*	/holderTokenBalance
 	Parameters:
+		address: eth address of any token holder

+*	/userTokenBalance
+	Parameters:
-		userId: integer value which is unique
+		userId: string value which is unique

 	Description:
 		This endpoint returns token balance of user

-4.	/wallet
+*	/wallet
 	Parameters:
-		userId: integer value which is unique
+		userId: string value which is unique

 	Description:
 		This endpoint accepts userId.
-		If it is new, new user is created and saved in database. (address, private key) And then, it creates internal wallet automatically and transfers 1 ETH from master ETH wallet to the newly created internal wallet.
+		If it is new, new user is created and saved in database. (address, private key) And then, it creates internal wallet automatically and transfers 0.01 ETH from master ETH wallet to the newly created internal wallet.
 		This transferred ETH will be used for transactions between internal wallets.
 		If successful, it returns only success message and wallet ID which is unique.

-5.  /transferTokens
+*  /transferTokens
 	Parameters:
-		userId: integer value which is unique
+		userId: string value which is unique
 		tokenAmount: float value

 	Description:
 		This endpoint is to transfer tokens from contract owner to the user.

-6.	/withdraw
+*	/withdraw
 	Parameters:
-		userId: integer value which is unique
+		userId: string value which is unique
 		address: public wallet address
+		tokenAmount: float value ( optional )
 	Description:
 		This endpoint will withdraw all tokens from the user's internal wallet to the specified public address.

-7.	/transferTokensInternally
+*	/transferTokensInternally
 	Parameters:
-		fromUserId: integer value which is unique
+		fromUserId: string value which is unique
-		toUserId: integer value which is unique
+		toUserId: string value which is unique
 		tokenAmount: float value

 	Description:
 		This endpoint is to transfer tokens from <fromUser>'s internal wallet to <toUser>'s internal wallet.

+*	/history
+	Parameters:
+		walletID: wallet ID of the user ( advertiser / publisher )

+	Description:
+		This endpoint is to return the transaction history of the user.

 --- Suggestion ---